pkiraly/pkiraly.github.io/topics.md

 <h1 id="I"><span class="blue">I.</span> Metadata Quality Assessment</h1>

-<p>All of these topics are connected to <em>Metadata Quality Assessment Framework API</em> (MQAF API) <a href="#ftnt4" id="ftnt_ref4">[4]</a> and <em>QA catalogue</em> <a href="#ftnt5" id="ftnt_ref5">[5]</a> open source research software.
+All of these topics are connected to <em>Metadata Quality Assessment Framework API</em> ([MQAF API](https://github.com/pkiraly/metadata-qa-api)) and [QA catalogue](https://github.com/pkiraly/metadata-qa-marc) open source research software.
 The topics are extensions of previous research and these software packages.
-Our final purpose is to provide quality assessment solutions to the metadata records created with all the standard schemas used in cultural heritage institutions (libraries, archives and museums).</p>
+Our final purpose is to provide quality assessment solutions to the metadata records created with all the standard schemas used in cultural heritage institutions (libraries, archives and museums).

-<p>Metadata is a type of record, which describes the important features of an object stored in such organisation (such as a book, a letter of an 18th century scholar or a sculpture.
+Metadata is a type of record, which describes the important features of an object stored in such organisation (such as a book, a letter of an 18th century scholar or a sculpture.
 Here the “data” is the original object, and since metadata literally means “data about data” includes the creator, title, identifier, location, material, size and other important features of the object.
 Metadata schema is a special document which describes the structure and rules of the records in a metadata collection, so it tells how to encode this information.
 Sometimes the schema has a machine readable version (serialised as an XML or JSON schema), sometimes it doesn’t have.
-Usually the schema does not contain all the information quality assessment requires, so we have to extend it with other information, for example which data elements or rules are more important than others in a particular context, what extra requirements are applicable in a particular organisation (e.g. an identifier might be a simple string or number, and in some context it is claimed to better if it forms a URL, and even better if the URL is persistent).</p>
+Usually the schema does not contain all the information quality assessment requires, so we have to extend it with other information, for example which data elements or rules are more important than others in a particular context, what extra requirements are applicable in a particular organisation (e.g. an identifier might be a simple string or number, and in some context it is claimed to better if it forms a URL, and even better if the URL is persistent).

-<p>The MQAF API is a general metadata assessment tool, which requires a derivative of the metadata schema with specific properties for the quality assessment task.
+The MQAF API is a general metadata assessment tool, which requires a derivative of the metadata schema with specific properties for the quality assessment task.
 Based on this one can build a tool to analyse records in a particular schema simply by configuration.
-We already have some implementation for this kind of development for Deutsche Digitale Bibliothek, for Victoria and Albert Museum, and meemoo, the Flemish Institute for Archives.</p>
+We already have some implementation for this kind of development for Deutsche Digitale Bibliothek, for Victoria and Albert Museum, and meemoo, the Flemish Institute for Archives.

-<p>QA catalogue (an extension of MQAF API) is specified for library catalogues and works with records in a metadata schema called MARC (MAchine Readable Cataloging), <a href="#ftnt6" id="ftnt_ref6">[6]</a> and already used by the British Library, KBR, the Royal Library of Belgium, and Gent University Library.
-Its future extensions should cover MARC variants and non-MARC bibliographic metadata schema such as PICA (and variants), and UNIMARC.</p>
+QA catalogue (an extension of MQAF API) is specified for library catalogues and works with records in a metadata schema called [MARC](https://www.loc.gov/marc/) (MAchine Readable Cataloging), and already used by the British Library, KBR, the Royal Library of Belgium, and Gent University Library.
+Its future extensions should cover MARC variants and non-MARC bibliographic metadata schema such as PICA (and variants), and UNIMARC.

-<p>It is equally important for all metadata assessment tools, that they provide input for metadata experts, who decide which reported problems are really relevant for their institute and in which priority.</p>
+It is equally important for all metadata assessment tools, that they provide input for metadata experts, who decide which reported problems are really relevant for their institute and in which priority.

-<p>Abbreviations: </p>
+Abbreviations:

 * CS &ndash; Computer Science
 * LIS &ndash; Library and Information Science